 Proton pump inhibitors are associated with very infrequent cases of SCLE.
-If lesions occur, especially in sun-exposed areas of the skin, and if accompanied by arthralgia, the patient should seek medical help promptly and the health care professional should consider stopping Lansoprazole 15 mg Gastro-Resistant Capsules.
-SCLE after previous treatment with a proton pump inhibitor may increase the risk of SCLE with other proton pump inhibitors.
+If lesions occur, especially in sun-exposed areas of the skin, and if accompanied by arthralgia, the patient should seek medical help promptly and the health care professional should consider stopping Lansoprazole capsules.
+SCLE after previous treatment with a proton pump inhibitor may increase the risk of SCLE with other proton pump inhibitors (see section 4.8).

 Medicinal products with pH dependent absorption

-Lansoprazole may interfere with the absorption of drugs where gastric pH is critical to bioavailability.
+Lansoprazole may interfere with the absorption of other medicinal products where gastric pH is an important determinant of oral bioavailability.

 The absorption of ketoconazole and itraconazole from the gastrointestinal tract is enhanced by the presence of gastric acid.
 Administration of lansoprazole may result in sub-therapeutic concentrations of ketoconazole and itraconazole and the combination should be avoided.